google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 While script resources are the most obvious security risks, CSP provides a rich set of policy directives that enable fairly granular control over the resources that a page is allowed to load.
 You've already seen `script-src`, so the concept should be clear.

-Let's quickly walk through the rest of the resource directives:
+Let's quickly walk through the rest of the resource directives.
+The list below represents the state of the directives as of level 2.
+A [level 3 spec](https://www.w3.org/TR/CSP3/) has been published, but is [largely unimplemented](https://www.chromestatus.com/features#csp3) in the major browsers.

 * **`base-uri`** restricts the URLs that can appear in a page's `<base>` element.
 * **`child-src`** lists the URLs for workers and embedded frame contents.
 For
   example: `child-src https://youtube.com` would enable embedding videos from YouTube but not from other origins.
-Use this in place of the deprecated **`frame-src`** directive.
 * **`connect-src`** limits the origins that you can connect to (via XHR, WebSockets, and EventSource).
 * **`font-src`** specifies the origins that can serve web fonts.
 Google's web